vivitranhoang/ELK_Stack_Project/setupguide.md

 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/15.PNG?raw=true">
 <br />
-<br /><strong>e.) <em>sudo docker run -ti cyberxsecurity/ansible bash</em></strong>
+<br /><strong>e.) <em>sudo docker run -ti cyberxsecurity/ansible:latest bash</em></strong>
 <br />
 <br />This command will start and attach (connect) you to the new ansible container.
-Instead of <em>azureuser@VM-name</em>, it will now show <em>root@container-number</em>.
+Instead of <em>azureuser@[VM-name]</em>, it will now show <em>root@[container-ID]</em>.
+Be aware of where you are in the network.
+It may sound obvious, but connecting and exiting repeatedly into different VMs and containers may cause some confusion.
-As root, you no longer need to use sudo.
-It should also be noted that, as a lightweight container, some commands and services may not be available.
+If a command does not work, it may be because you are in the incorrect container or VM.
+In some lightweight containers, certain commands and services may not be available.
 <br />
 <br /><strong>f.) <em>ifconfig</em></strong>
 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/17.PNG?raw=true">
 <br />
 <br />As you can see, the IP address of this container does not fall within our Virtual Network's address pool.
+We will need to configure it with a .json file so that it does.
 <br />
 <br /><strong>g.) <em>exit</em></strong>
 <br />